 - Free academic tutoring in popular courses (science, math, writing, psychology, etc.)

 - Wall Street and Silicon Valley exposure trips

-- AMP’d Mentorship Program (mentorship from Black male faculty, staff, and industry professionals)
+- Mentorship Program (mentorship from Black male faculty, staff, and industry professionals)

-- Study Abroad opportunities (including China, Costa Rica, and South Africa)
+- Study Abroad opportunities (including China, Ghana, Senegal, and South Africa)

 - College For A Day (opportunity to expose high school males to higher education)

-- Academic advising, resumes, mock interview, career counseling and more!
+- Academic advising, resumes, mock interviews, career counseling and more!

 - Black Male Education Research Collection

 - Black with Blue Passports Program and Podcast